LibraryCarpentry/lc-spreadsheets/episodes/03-dates-as-data.md

 teaching: 20
 exercises: 5
 questions:
-  - "How are dates handled by computers?"
+  - 'How are dates handled by computers?'
 objectives:
   - Describe how dates are stored and formatted in spreadsheets.
   - Describe the advantages of alternative date formatting in spreadsheets.